xuankimtran/docs-1/pages/katalon-studio/docs/auto-updater.md

 > **Known Issues**
 >
 >- After installing the new version successfully, product reactivation is required.
->- Katalon Preferences are carried out to the updated version.

 The auto-update feature ensures Katalon users work with the most recent version of Katalon Studio, with the latest updates and enhancements.
+Katalon Preferences are carried out to the updated version.
 By default, Katalon Studio automatically checks for the most recent version every time the application starts.

 >**Notes**:
 >